rstatsinger/contrast-java-webgoat-docker/CESetup.md

-# JUMPSTART DEVSECOPS and SECURITY OBSERVABILITY - FOR FREE - with the Contrast Community Edition
+# JUMPSTART DEVSECOPS and SECURITY OBSERVABILITY - for FREE - with the Contrast Community Edition

 ## Got a little Docker experience?
 This lab will be super easy for you.